fml-fam/fml/README.md

 <img align="right" src="./docs/logo/fml_med.png" />

-fml is the Fused Matrix Library, a multi-source, header-only C++ library for matrix computing.
+fml is the Fused Matrix Library, a multi-source, header-only C++ library for dense matrix computing.
 The emphasis is on real-valued matrix types (`float`, `double`, and `__half`) for numerical operations useful for data analysis.

 The library provides 4 main classes: `cpumat`, `gpumat`, `parmat`, and `mpimat`.
 These are mostly what they sound like, but the particular details are: